Orokushi/coursera-simple-data-manipulation-with-R/CodeBook.md

 ## tidy_data_mean

-Gets mean for every column grouped by the activity column.
+Gets mean for every column grouped by the activity and subject columns.
 This operation does not alter the column names.